YinJC/uk-tex-faq/FAQ-keyval.md

----
-layout: page
-title: Key-value input for macros and package options
+# Key-value input for macros and package options
----

 When we discussed
 [extending the number of arguments to a macro](./FAQ-moren9.html), we